tcaselli/java-data-graphql/README.md

 );
 ```

-### <a id="meta-model"></a>The meta model
+### The meta model

 The meta model ```com.daikit.graphql.meta.GQLMetaDataModel``` is the base of the schema generation.
-It is in the meta model that you can define all you entities (top level or embedded, abstract or concrete), enumerations and custom methods.
+It is in this meta model that you will define all your entities (top level or embedded, abstract or concrete), enumerations and custom methods.
-The meta model can be written by hand in java or parsed from a json/yaml definition file or generated out of your code (for example using JPA meta model and spring components as a basis).
+The meta model can be written by hand in java or parsed from a json/yaml definition file or generated out of your domain layer code (for example using JPA meta model and spring components as a basis).
 See next sections for details on how to define these things and create this meta model.

 ### Serializable property types for building meta model

 Your entities have properties.
-You can make them available in your schema if they typed with one of the supported types (if you have other types of properties you can add custom scalar types or custom code in data fetcher to wrap these types to any of the supported types).
+You can make them available in your schema if they are typed with one of the supported types (if you have other types of properties you can add custom scalar types or custom code in data fetcher to wrap these types to any of the supported types).

 Supported types :